 Unless you have a massive following or are an authority in a specific niche, DO NOT expect brands to come to you.
 You need to go out and pitch them, and there’s an art to this.

 I have never had much success getting paid brand deals, so I decided to enroll in the Pitching to Brands Masterclass by Sidewalker Daily.
 It’s been a complete game-changer.
 I’ve learned so much over the last few months, from making a media kit, pitching yourself, knowing what to charge, to negotiating with brands, and analyzing contracts.

 If you’ve ever wondered how influencers make money or what to even charge, THIS is the course for you.
 It’s completely changed my perspective.
 Since joining, I pitched and negotiated my first 4-figure collaboration, so the course has already paid for itself.

 Using this link, you’ll get access to the Pitching to Brands Masterclass AND complimentary access to the Negotiations + Contracts course – valued at $197.

 Here are some other tools/resources that have helped my blog grow:

 Siteground Hosting.
-If you want to have your own website like this one, then you need a hosting provider.
-I started with Hostgator and recently switched to Siteground, after becoming increasingly frustrated with my website speed.
+If you want to have your own website like this one, you need a hosting provider.
+I started with Hostgator and recently switched to Siteground after becoming increasingly frustrated with my website speed.

-It’s important to stay active on the platform, which isn’t always possible if you’re traveling or get busy with life.
+It’s important to stay active on the platform, which isn’t always possible if you’re traveling or busy with life.
 Being able to schedule my pins for weeks in advance with Tailwind has been a game-changer.
-Plus, Tailwind Tribes are amazing for increasing the reach of your pins.
+Plus, Tailwind Tribes are great for increasing the reach of your pins.

 Not only are Facebook groups great for networking and advice, but it provides a sense of community.
 If you are new to blogging, I highly recommend joining Facebook groups related to your niche.
 Here are some of my favorite Facebook Blogging Groups: